Issue: Whether and how police practices should be changed to improve their effectiveness and to ensure equal enforcement and protection.

 Background: Nationally reported incidents of harsh use of force and killings by police have led some to call for changes in police practices and procedures.
 These range from limits on police use of force to changes in responsibility for responding to certain kinds of 911 emergency calls, e.g., creation of a mental health unit to deal with individuals displaying mental health problems Some have gone so far as to call for “defunding the police”, although this often means shifting the responsibility for certain things, e.g., traffic violations to other agencies, such as the Department of Transportation, along with the funds for administering the program.

 There is also a question before the Council as to whether the county should continue the School Resource Officer [SRO] program which places police officers in public schools.
+This issue will be tracked on the Schools page of the Community Issues under the heading School Resource Officers.

 Equity in the enforcement of the law has also become an issue.
 The Montgomery County Office of Legislative Oversight has conducted a study of local policing data and practices and found that available data demonstrates wide disparities in police-public interactions by race and ethnicity in the County, especially for traffic stops and violations, arrests, and use of force.
 Based these disparities Councilmember Jawando has introduced a bill last November to require that the MCPD keeps a publicly available record of these stops, trespass orders, and other citations, including where they are issued, and to whom, and how often.